Skip to content

 Spira Login/Sign-Up

-This section will display the name of the currently configured Spira user (if there is one) together with the option to either login to an existing Spira instance or to sign-up for a new one:
+This section displays the name of the currently configured Spira user (if one is configured), along with options to log in to an existing Spira instance or sign up for a new one:

 spira_dashboard_login2

-• Login: this will log you into the instance of Spira listed in the Connection Info section
+• Login: Logs you into the Spira instance listed in the Connection Info section.

-• Sign Up: this link will take you to the Inflectra website where you can sign up for a Spira account.
+• Sign Up: Takes you to the Inflectra website to sign up for a Spira account.

 spira_dashboard_login1

-• Logout: this will log you out of the instance of Spira listed in the Connection Info section
+• Logout: Logs you out of the Spira instance listed in the Connection Info section.

 Connection Info

-This section will display the URL, login and corresponding local repository folder for the current Spira instance (if one has been set).
+This section displays the URL, login, and corresponding local repository folder for the current Spira instance (if configured).

 spira_dashboard_connection_info

-To change the current connection (or to set one up if this is a new installation of Rapise), click on the [Edit Connection Settings] button.
-That will display the Connection Settings dialog box:
+To change the current connection (or to set one up if this is a new Rapise installation), click the [Edit Connection Settings] button.
+This displays the Connection Settings dialog box:

 spira_connection_settings

-You can then change the current Spira connection using this dialog box.
+Use this dialog box to change the current Spira connection.
 See the topic on Spira Integration for more details.

 Automation Hosts

-This section will display a list of the automation hosts available in the currently selected Spira project:
+This section displays a list of automation hosts available in the currently selected Spira project:

 spira_dashboard_automation_hosts

-An automation host is a notional computer that Spira uses to assign specific test sets to specific computers running Rapise.
+An automation host is a notional computer used by Spira to assign specific test sets to specific computers running Rapise.
 This allows you to schedule tests to run on different computers remotely.
-When you first connect to Spira, it will not know which automation host the current machine matches.
+When you first connect to Spira, it does not know which automation host the current machine matches.

-Using the dropdown list you can select one of the displayed automation hosts:
+Use the dropdown list to select one of the available automation hosts:

 spira_dashboard_automation_hosts2

-That will tell Rapise that this local computer is in fact this Spira automation host.
-Any test sets scheduled in Spira for this automation host will now be executed on this computer running Rapise.
+This tells Rapise that this local computer corresponds to the selected Spira automation host.
+Any test sets scheduled in Spira for this automation host will be executed on this computer running Rapise.

-If you don't see the current automation host listed, you can click on the Create Host for this Machine button to create a new automation host entry for the current computer:
+If you do not see the current automation host listed, you can click the Create Host for this Machine button to create a new automation host entry for this machine:

 spira_dashboard_automation_hosts3

-This screen lets you enter a display name (Name), system name (Token) and long description for a new automation host that Rapise will create in the current Spira project.
+This screen allows you to enter a display name (Name), a system name (Token), and a long description for a new automation host that Rapise will create in the current Spira project.
 Click [OK] to confirm the new automation host.

 Test Cases

-This section displays a list of test cases that are either created by the current Spira user or are assigned to the current Spira user:
+This section displays a list of test cases that are either created by or assigned to the current Spira user:

 spira_dashboard_test_cases1

-1. ManualTest-WithSteps - Manual test case that has no automation script attached.
+1. ManualTest-WithSteps - Manual test case with no automation script attached.

-2. RapiseTest-WithSteps - Test case that has an existing Rapise test attached.
+2. RapiseTest-WithSteps - Test case with an existing Rapise test attached.

-3. AutoTest-WithSteps - Test case that has a non-Rapise automation script attached.
+3. AutoTest-WithSteps - Test case with a non-Rapise automation script attached.

-Clicking on the hyperlink ID will open up the test case inside Spira in your web browser.
-For test cases that have a linked Rapise test, there will be an Open button available.
-Clicking on this button will open the test in Rapise.
-For test cases that do not have a linked Rapise test, there is the Save As... option that lets you save the current Rapise script against the test case.
+Clicking the hyperlink ID opens the test case in Spira within your web browser.
+For test cases with a linked Rapise test, an Open button is available.
+Clicking this button opens the test in Rapise.
+For test cases without a linked Rapise test, the Save As... option allows you to save the current Rapise script against the test case.

-• Create Test Set: Clicking on this button will allow you to create a new test set inside Spira.
-It will display the following dialog box when you select at least one test case and click the button:
+• Create Test Set: Clicking this button allows you to create a new test set in Spira.
+It displays the following dialog box when you select at least one test case and click the button:

 spira_dashboard_test_cases_new_test_set

-Enter in the name of the test set you want to create and click [OK].
+Enter the name of the test set to create and click [OK].

-• Add to Test Set: When you select at least one test case and one test set, then click this button it will add the selected test cases to a specific test set.
+• Add to Test Set: When you select at least one test case and one test set, clicking this button adds the selected test cases to the specified test set.

 Test Sets

-This section displays a list of test set that are either created by the current Spira user, are assigned to the current Spira user, or are assigned to the automation host that this instance of Rapise is installed on:
+This section displays a list of test sets that are either created by the current Spira user, assigned to the current Spira user, or assigned to the automation host on which this instance of Rapise is installed:

 spira_dashboard_test_sets

-Each test set will be displayed with the ID, name and long description of the test set.
-Clicking on the hyperlink ID will open up the test set inside Spira in your web browser.
-For test sets that are marked as automated, there will be an Execute button available.
-Clicking on this button will execute the test in RapiseLauncher.
+Each test set is displayed with its ID, name, and long description.
+Clicking the hyperlink ID opens the test set in Spira within your web browser.
+For test sets marked as automated, an Execute button is available.
+Clicking this button executes the test in RapiseLauncher.
 This is described in more detail in the SpiraTest Integration topic.